microsoft/spring-cloud-azure/spring-cloud-azure-feature-management/README.md

 The Spring Configuration system is used to determine the state of feature flags.
 Any system can be used to have them read in, such as application.yml, spring-cloud-azure-appconfiguration-config and more.

 ### Feature Flag Declaration
-The feature management library supports application.yml as a feature flag source.
+The feature management library supports application.yml or bootstrap.yml as a feature flag source.
 Below we have an example of the format used to set up feature flags in a application.yml file.

 ```
 feature-management:
   featureSet:
-    FeatureManagement:
+    features:
-      FeatureT:
+      FeatureT: false
-        id: FeatureT
-        enabled: true
       FeatureU:
         id: FeatureU
         enabled: true